 People are the most important aspect of any community.
 This demographic analysis examines fact-based characteristics about the population of the City.
 This analysis assists the City to better understand and identify facts that may affect the planning process.
-The following data reflects the U.S. Census Bureau's 2013-2017 ACS 5-year Estimates.
+The following data reflects the U.S. Census Bureau's 2013-2017 ACS 5-year Estimates for Oak Point (City Limits only).